dwhiffing/quest/src/pages/about.md

   paddingTop: '51'
   paddingBottom: '51'
   content: We are an always-on platform that allows gamers to join the most important
     quest of all, anytime, anywhere.
-We partner with streamers, gamers, developers and more to create gaming content and experiences that engage both players and audiences – all with the greater purpose to raise funds for The Princess Margaret Cancer Foundation.
+We partner with streamers, gamers, developers, and more to create gaming content and experiences that engage both players and audiences.
+Together, we will raise funds for The Princess Margaret Cancer Foundation to conquer cancer.
   button:
     url: https://google.ca
     text: Learn more